-Like a modern minimalist, the White Slant-Line Moth looks crisp and clean with well-defined edges so that just a hint of color has real impact.
+Like a modern minimalist, the White Slant-line Moth is clean and bright with well-defined edges allowing just a hint of color to make a real impact.

-The White Slant-Line is a bright white moth with pointed wing tips.
-The head, antennae, thorax and legs are all white.
-A solid orange line crosses each forewing at a slight angle.
-The smaller hindwings are completely white.
-White Slant-Line Moths have a large range that covers most of North America.
+White Slant-line Moths have a large range that covers most of North America.
 Their caterpillars are twig mimics, like other members of the Geometer family.
-Their narrow, long bodies hold on to a branch at one end and stretch away from the branch to hide among the twigs and leaves.
+Their brown, narrow bodies hold on to a branch at one end and stretch away from the branch to hide among the twigs and leaves.
 This species is well-adapted to various habitats and its larvae feed from a variety of common trees like pine, arbor vitae, maple, cherry, alder, poplar, birch, oak, and elm.

 Scientific Name: Tetracis cachexiata